plabayo/rama/docs/book/src/why_rama.md

     <img src="./img/old_logo.png" alt="original (OG) rama logo">
     <div>
         <p>
-            Developing specialised proxies, in Rust, but certainly also in other languages, falls currently in two categories:
+            When developing specialized proxies in Rust (or other languages), developers typically face two main approaches:
         </p>
         <ol>
-            <li>use an "off-the-shelf" solution;</li>
+            <li>Use an "off-the-shelf" solution;</li>
-            <li>develop it yourself "from scratch".</li>
+            <li>Build it "from scratch".</li>
         </ol>
     </div>
 </div>

-(1) is usually in the form of using something like Nginx, Caddy or Envoy.
+The first approach typically involves using established solutions like Nginx, Caddy, or Envoy.
-In most cases that means being limited to using what they offer, and configure only using config files.
-Most of these technologies do allow you to add custom code to it, but you're limited in the whats and hows.
-On top of that you are still essentially stuck with the layers that they do offer and that you cannot do without.

-(2) works, gives you the full freedom of a child's seemingly infinite creativity.
-However... having to do that once, twice, and more, becomes boring pretty quickly.
-Despite how specialised your proxy might be, it will be pretty similar to many other proxies out there, including the ones that you write yourself.

-and this is where Rama comes in and hopes to be.
-It allows you to develop network proxies, specialised for your use case, while still allowing to expose and reuse use the parts of of the code not unique to that one little proxy idea.
+While these tools are powerful, they often limit you to their predefined features and configuration options.
+Although most of these technologies allow for custom code integration, you're constrained by their specific implementation details and architectural choices.
+Additionally, you're bound to their underlying layers, which you cannot modify or remove.

+The second approach offers complete freedom and flexibility, much like a blank canvas for an artist.
+However, this freedom comes at a cost: repeatedly building similar proxy components becomes tedious and time-consuming.
+Despite the unique requirements of your proxy, you'll find yourself implementing many common patterns that are similar to other proxies, including your own previous implementations.

+This is where Rama steps in.
+Rama enables you to develop network proxies tailored to your specific use case while providing reusable components for the common patterns.
+It allows you to focus on what makes your proxy unique while leveraging shared functionality.

 ## Alternatives

-While there are a handful of proxies written in Rust, there are only two other Rust frameworks specifically made for proxy purposes.
-All other proxy codebases are single purpose code bases, some even just for learning purposes.
-Or are actually generic http/web libraries/frameworks that facilitate proxy features as an extra.
+While there are several proxy implementations in Rust, only two other frameworks are specifically designed for proxy development.
+Most other Rust-based proxy codebases are single-purpose implementations, some created for educational purposes, or are general HTTP/web frameworks that include proxy capabilities as an additional feature.

-[Cloudflare] has been working on a proxy service framework, named [`pingora`], since a couple of years already, and on the 28th of February of 2024 they also open sourced it.
+[Cloudflare] has been developing [`pingora`], a proxy service framework, for several years and open-sourced it on February 28th, 2024.

-Rama is not for everyone, but we sure hope it is right for you.
-If not, consider giving [`pingora`] a try, it might very well be the next best thing for you.
+While Rama may not be the perfect solution for everyone, we believe it offers significant value for many use cases.
+If Rama doesn't meet your needs, we encourage you to explore [`pingora`], which might be a better fit for your requirements.

-Secondly, [ByteDance] has an open source proxy framework written in Rust to developer forward and reverse proxies alike, named [`g3proxy`].
+Additionally, [ByteDance] has open-sourced [`g3proxy`], a Rust-based framework for developing both forward and reverse proxies.

 [Cloudflare]: https://www.cloudflare.com/
 [`pingora`]: https://github.com/cloudflare/pingora